Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Cincinnati has combined with its opponents to put up more than 58 points in three of nine games this season.
+- Cincinnati has combined with its opponents to score more than 57 points in three of nine games this season.

-- In 55.6% of South Florida's games this season (5/9), the teams combined to score more than Friday's total of 58.
+- South Florida has combined with its opponents to score more than 57 points in five of nine games this season.

-- Friday's total is 5.4 points lower than the two team's combined 63.4 points per game average.
+- The combined points per game average of the two teams, 63.4, is 6.4 points greater than Friday's over/under.

-- The 49.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 58 total in this contest.
+- The 49.2 combined points per game that these two squads have allowed this season are 7.8 fewer than the 57 over/under in this contest.

-- Bearcats games have an average total of 53.1 points this season, 4.9 fewer than Friday's over/under.
+- The Bearcats and their opponents score an average of 53.1 points per game, 3.9 fewer than Friday's total.

-- The 58 total in this game is 1.3 points higher than the 56.7 average total in Bulls games this season.
+- The 56.7 PPG average total in Bulls games this season is 0.3 points fewer than this game's over/under.

 Cincinnati Stats and Trends